huaminghuangtw/MITx-6.00.2x/README.md

 ---

 ### Contact
 If you have any question or suggestion, feel free to contact me at huaming.huang.tw@gmail.com.
+Contributions are also welcomed.
+Please open a [pull-request](https://github.com/hmhuang0501/MITx-6.00.2x/compare) or an [issue](https://github.com/hmhuang0501/MITx-6.00.2x/issues/new) in this repository.